What is Alzheimer's?

 Alzheimer's disease is a chronic neurodegenerative disease that affects a person's memory, thinking and behavior.

-It is the most common cause of dementia among older adults and affects millions around the world.
+It is the most common cause of dementia among older adults and affects millions worldwide.

-The condition worsens over time, making it difficult for individuals to perform daily tasks such as bathing, dressing, or even recognizing loved ones.
+The condition worsens over time, making it difficult for individuals to perform daily tasks such as bathing, getting dressed, or even recognizing loved ones.

-It is not just a disease that only affects the elderly, as approximately 5% of all Alzheimer's cases occur in people under 65 years of age.
+It is not just a disease that affects the elderly, as approximately 51% of all Alzheimer's cases occur in people under 65 years of age.

-Scientists believe that Alzheimer's disease occurs due to abnormal protein deposits in the brain that disrupt the brain's normal functioning.
+Scientists believe that Alzheimer's disease occurs due to abnormal protein deposits in the brain that disrupt normal brain function.

 In conclusion, Alzheimer's disease is a progressive disease that affects not only those who suffer from it, but also their family members and caregivers who must provide support during the course of the disease.